wollic2025/wollic2025.github.io/index.md

 ## SCIENTIFIC SPONSORSHIP

 - Interest Group in Pure and Applied Logics (IGPL)
+- Sociedade Portuguesa de Lógica (SPL)
+- European Association for Theoretical Computer Science (EATCS)
 - The Association for Logic, Language and Information (FoLLI) (TBC)
 - Association for Symbolic Logic (ASL) (TBC)
-- European Association for Theoretical Computer Science (EATCS) (TBC)
 - Sociedade Brasileira de Lógica (SBL) (TBC)

 ## SCOPE

 Contributions are invited on all pertinent subjects, with particular interest in cross-disciplinary topics.
 Typical but not exclusive areas of interest are:

 - non-classical logics;
 - foundations of computing, programming and Artificial Intelligence (AI);
 - novel computation models and paradigms;
 - broad notions of proof and belief;
 - proof mining, type theory, effective learnability and explainable AI;
 - formal methods in software and hardware development;
 - logical approach to natural language and reasoning;
 - logics of programs, actions and resources;
 - foundational aspects of information organization, search, flow, sharing and protection;
 - foundations of mathematics;
 - philosophical logic;
 - and philosophy of language.

 ## PROCEEDINGS